Head Swimming Coach

 🚨 We’re the only school with teams in both the Men’s and Women’s Elite 8! ’23-24 tickets are available now.
 Buy Here »

-Andy Kershaw is entering his eighth year at the helm of the Miami Hurricanes swimming program in 2020-21.
+Andy Kershaw is entering his ninth year at the helm of the Miami Hurricanes swimming program in 2021-2022.

 The Hurricanes have ascended towards the top of the Atlantic Coast Conference since Kershaw’s arrival to Coral Gables in 2013.
 As the head manager of the USA Swimming team for the past two Olympic Games (2012, 2016), Kershaw has provided Miami swimming with a wealth of domestic and international swimming experience.

 In 2016-17, Kershaw coached an Olympian, a World Short Course Championships qualifier, a World University Games qualifier, an NCAA Championships qualifier and led seven different swimmers to a total of 13 NCAA consideration cuts.